Military to Civilian Career Transition: How to Translate Your Skills for Success

 3. Craft Your Career Narrative

-You're not just "a veteran looking for work."
-You're a proven leader with a track record of excellence who's ready to bring those capabilities to a new mission.
-That's the story we'll tell—and the best part is that it's true.
+You’re not “a veteran looking for work.”
+You’re a proven leader ready to bring discipline, adaptability, and execution to a new environment.
+That’s the narrative we build.

 4. Position You Strategically